 Webhook Integration

 Connect your backend to handle reasoning and business logic.
-Aployee sends you the conversation context; you return decisions and state updates.
+VoiceRail sends you the conversation context; you return decisions and state updates.

 How It Works

-When you configure an assistant with reasoning_mode: "webhook", Aployee calls your endpoint after each user utterance.
-Your webhook runs asynchronously while the conversation agent keeps the dialogue flowing.
+When you configure an assistant with a reasoningWebhook, VoiceRail calls your endpoint after each user utterance.
+Your webhook receives the full conversation context and returns the assistant's response.

-- Aployee sends utterance + state + context to your webhook
+- VoiceRail sends user input + conversation history to your webhook

 Webhook Request